koichincom/website/index.md

+# De Anza Neurotechnology Club (not official yet)

+---

 ![Koichi's Photo](profile150.jpg)

 ---

 # Koichi Nakayamada

 Hi, I'm Koichi Nakayamada, a Computer Science student at De Anza College, Cupertino, CA. I was born and raised in Japan and was born in 2004.
 My vision is to advance humanity through technology.
-I believe the brain-machine interface is one of the most significant fields contributing to it while I'm alive, so I stake my life in it.
+I believe the brain-machine interface is one of the most significant fields contributing to it while I'm alive, so I will stake my life in it.

 ---